Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi.md

 If you need secure shell access on the first boot, in order to connect to your Raspberry Pi, create a file named `ssh` (without any extension) at the boot partition of your SD card.
 (More info [here](https://www.raspberrypi.org/documentation/remote-access/ssh/))

+Hint for Odroid-users: that is not working with the Odroid-image.

+### Run NextCloudPi
+Remove the SD card and insert it to the Raspberry Pi.
+Then connect the Raspberry Pi to your home router with an ethernet cable and power on your Raspberry Pi.

 #### Once NextCloudPi is running